senacor/Tutorials-Microservices/README.md

 ## Tutorial stages

 The tutorials are done in steps that are based on each other.
-Participants are supposed to solve each tutorial stage by themselfes.
-A recerence solution can be found in branches.
+Participants are supposed to solve each tutorial stage by themselves.
+A reference solution can be found in branches.

 ### Stage 00 - Basic Setup